+Figure 3-13

-Figure 3-13 Typical Two-Meter Pedestal Installation
+Typical Two-Meter Pedestal Installation

+Note: When two ground rods are applicable

 3.4 400 Ampere Single-Phase Residential Service

 Residential 400-ampere service will be supplied at 120/240 volts with a 320-class meter.
 Clearance, separation, and grounding requirements are the same as for other 120/240-volt single-phase services.